bbartika/Book-store-API/Readme.md

 The schema includes the following tables:

-- Users
+- User
 - Books
-- Carts
+- Cart
 - CartItems
-- Orders
+- Order
 - OrderItems

 Refer to the `schema.sql` file in this repository for the complete database schema.